fkromer/eswp3/index.rst

 =============================================================

-This project is about summarizing, referencing, structuring and relating principles, procedures (as sequences of patterns in a pattern languages) and patterns in the context of embedded software engineering.
+This project is about summarizing, referencing, structuring and relating principles, procedures (as sequences of patterns in a pattern language) and patterns in the context of embedded software engineering.

 As "(P)atterns are only meaningful as part of a Pattern Language(.)"
 (Bergin